tal66/space-web-app/README.md

 - view or cancel booked tickets
 - rate and review trip
 - news page
-- API to view ticket info
+- API to view ticket, destination or trip info

 using H2 database (data is loaded on startup, stored in memory and will not persist)

 ## TODO:
+- move dto's to services
 - registration page
 - redirect after login if user tried to book
-- save seat for limited time
-- register to news updates
 - error handling